-Colorado has five main homicide crimes.
+In Colorado, there are five primary categories of homicide crimes.
 They are (from most serious to least serious):

 - First-degree murder (18-3-102 C.R.S.): Premeditated or knowing killings.

 - Second-degree murder (18-3-103 C.R.S.): Unintended deaths caused by extremely dangerous behavior, or felony murder.

 - Vehicular homicide (18-3-106 C.R.S.): Fatal car accidents caused by DUI or reckless driving (18-3-102 C.R.S.)